The Certified Energy Manager (CEM) certificate is recognized

 application, and pass the CEM examination.

-Test design and The CEM Certification exam assesses your understanding of
+The CEM Certification exam assesses your understanding of

 the methods used to optimize energy performance in buildings and facilities.